SarathA9/SarathA9/README.md

-## Hi !
-My name is Sarath and I'm a CS Student, from Kerala
+## Hey there, I'm Sarath a Comuter Science student from Kerala

 ###